SARAHRODGARCIA/THUNDER/README.md

 Preprocess categorical and numerical features.

-Run THUNDER pipeline to generate a balanced training dataset.
+Run the THUNDER pipeline to generate a balanced training dataset.

-Train multi-label classifiers (e.g., Random Forest, Gradient Boosting) on the processed dataset.
+Train multi-label classifiers (e.g., Random Forest, XGBoost) on the processed dataset.

 Evaluate using macro/micro precision, recall, and F1-score.

-💡 Summary:
-THUNDER is ideal for teams working with transactional or payment data who want to detect rare frauds efficiently, understand the trade-offs between recall and precision, and improve model performance with targeted feature engineering.
+💡 Summary: THUNDER is ideal for teams working with transactional or payment data who want to efficiently detect rare frauds, understand the trade-offs between recall and precision, and improve model performance with targeted feature engineering.